uniment/Objects.jl/README.md

 Object-specific methods can also be inherited, overridden, and extended.
 Type inferencing can be used for polymorphism.

 Three different types of `Object` are provided: `Static`, `Mutable`, and `Dynamic`.
-If left unspecified, the default is `Mutable`.
-While `Dynamic` objects can be changed arbitrarily at will, `Static` objects cannot be changed after creation. `Mutable` objects have properties that can be changed after creation, but new properties cannot be added and property types cannot be changed.
+If left unspecified, the default is `Mutable`. `Dynamic` objects can be changed at any time, arbitrarily at will, while `Static` objects cannot be changed at all after creation.
+For `Mutable` objects the property values can be changed after creation, but new properties cannot be added and property types cannot be changed.

 ## Constructing Objects